Ilia Malinin: 2022–23 season: World bronze and first Grand Prix Final medal

 Malinin entered the 2023 U.S. Championships as the gold medal favorite, and after a season of difficulties in the short program, delivered a clean performance to finish first in the segment.
 He acknowledged afterward that "this season, all the short programs have been really tough, and I think that we took every single one of them and thought about where we need to work and what to improve" to get to that performance.
 Malinin had planned to attempt six quadruple jumps in his free skate, but fell on one and doubled two others.
 He placed second in that segment, but won the gold medal on the strength of his short program score.
 At the 2023 World Championships, Malinin placed second in the short program, with a score of 100.38 points.
 He went on to attempt the most technically difficult free skate ever seen at the World Championships with six quadruple jumps, landing three cleanly – including the quadruple Axel, the first ever performed at an ISU championship event – earning 188.06 to place third in the free skate and third overall with a combined score of 288.44.
+During the 2023 championships, Japanese broadcaster Fuji TV presented him with a hat bearing the nickname "Quad God," which he later wore during media interviews and photo sessions.